foglamp/foglamp-south-randomwalk/README.rst

 ======================
-foglamp-south-random
+foglamp-south-randomwalk
 ======================

-FogLAMP South Plugin for random. `read more <https://github.com/foglamp/foglamp-south-random/blob/master/python/foglamp/plugins/south/random/readme.rst>`_
+FogLAMP South Plugin for randomwalk. `read more <https://github.com/foglamp/foglamp-south-randomwalk/blob/master/python/foglamp/plugins/south/randomwalk/readme.rst>`_

 ***********************
-Packaging for random
+Packaging for randomwalk
 ***********************

-This repo contains the scripts used to create a foglamp-south-random package.
+This repo contains the scripts used to create a foglamp-south-randomwalk package.

 The make_deb script
 ===================